sharonct/Pdf_Data_Extraction/README.md

 Usage

 Run the script:

-    python image_extraction.py
+    python main.py

 Follow the on-screen prompts to enter the necessary information, including the PDF file name, Excel file name, start page number, and end page number.

 The tool will then extract trademark information and images from the specified pages and save them into the Excel file.

 File Structure
+- combined/: Folder to store the script folder for merging files
+- data/: Folder to store the pdfs/ raw data
+- extraction/:  Folder to store scripts for extracting images and text
+- output/: Folder to store the generated Excel files.
+- output/: Folder to store the generated Excel files.

-    extract_trademarks.py: Main Python script for extracting trademarks and images.
+- main.py: Main Python script for extracting trademarks and images.
-    README.md: Documentation file providing information about the tool and its usage. requirements.txt: List of Python dependencies required for the tool.
+- README.md: Documentation file providing information about the tool and its usage.
-    Images/: Folder to store extracted images.
-    Data/: Folder to store the generated Excel files.
+- requirements.txt: List of Python dependencies required for the tool.